sxpydo/sxpydo/README.md

 * _Walking, hiking, being immersed with Nature_ 🍃

-📫 How to reach me: LinkedIn: https://www.linkedin.com/in/shavana-peynado or Instagram: sxpydo
+📫 How to reach me: LinkedIn: https://www.linkedin.com/in/shavana-peynado or Instagram & Twitter: sxpydo

 Meanwhile, stay positive and be kind 🌞